 But there are some exceptions to the at-will rule.
 If your Colorado employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, for example, you may have a legal claim against your employer for wrongful termination.

-Every state’s laws on wrongful termination are different.
+Every state's laws on wrongful termination are different.
 This article covers some of the common legal grounds you might have for suing your employer in Colorado for wrongful termination.
 However, this is not a comprehensive list of Colorado employment rights, which can change as courts issue new rulings and legislators pass or modify laws.
 To find out the full extent of your claims, speak to an experienced Colorado employment lawyer.
-To learn more about Colorado employment law, contact the state Department of Labor and Employment.

 Under federal law, it is illegal for an employer to fire an employee based on a protected characteristic.
 Federal law prohibits employers from firing employees based on race, color, national origin, sex, pregnancy, religion, age (if the employee is at least 40), disability, citizenship status, or genetic information.
 However, only certain employers must comply with these laws.
 For most types of discrimination, the law apply to employers with 15 or more employees.
 However, the prohibition against age discrimination applies to employers with 20 or more employees, and the ban against citizenship status discrimination applies to employers with only four or more employees.

 Colorado law prohibits discrimination based on race, color, ancestry, national origin, sex, pregnancy, religion, disability (physical, mental, or learning disability), age (40 and older), sexual orientation (including perceived sexual orientation), or transgender status.
 In Colorado, all employers must comply with these laws, even if they have only one employee.
 Colorado also prohibits employers with at least 25 employees from discriminating against couples who are married, plan to marry, or are in a civil union with each other, in certain situations.